Climate and Health Tool

-Since 2020, all Health Professionals are included in CHANT, and responses will contribute to the growing body of knowledge of health professionals’ awareness, motivations and behaviors related to climate change and health.
+Since 2020, all Health Professionals are included in CHANT, and the name was changed to the Climate and Health tool.
+Responses will contribute to the growing body of knowledge of health professionals’ awareness, motivations and behaviors related to climate change and health.

-CHANT is available in English, Spanish, and Portuguese.
+CHANT is available in English, Spanish, Portuguese, Italian, and Finnish.